Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Summary and Outlook

-A salient finding obtained from the $S=1/2$ PFFRG analysis is that, upon inclusion of direct and indirect DMI in the Heisenberg antiferromagnetic model, the quantum paramagnetic ground state persists over an appreciable parameter range.
+A salient finding obtained from the $S=\frac{1}{2}$ PFFRG analysis is that, upon inclusion of direct and indirect DMI in the Heisenberg antiferromagnetic model, the quantum paramagnetic ground state persists over an appreciable parameter range.
 Specifically, no indications for magnetic instabilities are found for $-9\degree \lesssim \theta \lesssim 8\degree$ ($-0.16 \lesssim D/J \lesssim 0.14$).
+Guided by the PFFRG results of Ref.~\cite{Iqbal19} for the $S=1$ pyrochlore Heisenberg antiferromagnetic, where a disordered phase is found, we speculate that it is likely that the nonmagnetic phase survives for $S=1$, albeit with a reduced extent in parameter space and possibly of a different nature.
 This regime could be host to novel types of nonmagnetic phases, and it would be important to investigate further their microscopic nature.
-In particular, it would be worth exploring the scenario where an exotic chiral spin liquid is potentially induced by a DMI similar to what has been proposed on the kagom\'e lattice~\cite{Messio-2017}.
-The question of the microscopic identification of the nature of the nonmagnetic phase can be addressed within the PFFRG framework itself by combining it with a self-consistent Fock-like mean-field scheme to calculate low-energy effective theories for emergent spinon excitations in $S=1/2$ systems~\cite{Hering-2019psg,Hering-2022}.
+At the pure Heisenberg point ($\theta=0\degree$), for $S=\frac{1}{2}$, various numerical studies provide compelling indications for a ground state with broken lattice symmetries~\cite{hagymasi21,Astrakhantsev21,Hering-2022}, a valence bond crystal being a promising candidate.
+Most recently, this possibility was further confirmed by the identification of energetically favorable hard-hexagon crystal tilings corresponding to translational symmetry broken valence bond crystal states with large 48-site unit cells~\cite{schaefer22}.
+In the presence of finite DMI beyond the gap size of such states, however, the ground state scenario can be expected to change considerably, since the system is no longer SU(2) spin-symmetric which disfavors singlet formation, possibly driving the formation of another nonmagnetic ground state phase.
+In particular, it would be worthwhile exploring the scenario where an exotic chiral spin liquid is potentially induced by a DMI similar to what has been proposed for the kagom\'e lattice~\cite{Messio-2017}.
+The question of the microscopic identification of the nature of the nonmagnetic phase can be addressed within the PFFRG framework itself by combining it with a self-consistent Fock-like mean-field scheme to calculate low-energy effective theories for emergent spinon excitations in $S=\frac{1}{2}$ systems~\cite{Hering-2019psg,Hering-2022}.
 One could also perform Gutzwiller projected variational wave function studies employing Monte Carlo methods~\cite{Hering-2022,Iqbal-2013} based on a projective symmetry group classification of ans\"atze with different low-energy gauge groups~\cite{Liu-2021,Schneider-2022} aimed at identifying the variational ground state, and determine its spectrum of excitations~\cite{Ferrari-2022}.

 Our PFFRG analysis also hints at the existence of a quantum paramagnetic state in the regime where ferromagnetic Heisenberg interactions compete with indirect DMI, i.e., for $237\degree \lesssim \theta \lesssim 241.5\degree$ ($1.54 \lesssim D/J \lesssim 1.84$).
 As this region is proximate to the phase boundary with FM order, it opens up the exciting possibility of realizing spin nematic orders~\cite{Andreev-1984} on the 3D pyrochlore lattice, similar to what has been reported on square~\cite{Shannon-2006,Iqbal-2016a} and kagome lattices~\cite{Wietek-2020}.